esl/MongooseIM/doc/modules/mod_event_pusher_push.md

 If a notification is published to one of the configured domains, the internal push notification hook is executed in MongooseIM instead of the XEP-0357 typical behaviour.
 If an existing PubSub domain is added to this list, it will be shadowed in the push notifications context.
-To ensure complete shadowing of all the PubSub subdomains we must use the `@HOSTS@` pattern, otherwise only the subdomain of the user is shadowed.
+To ensure complete shadowing of all the PubSub subdomains we must use the `@HOST@` pattern, otherwise only the subdomain of the user is shadowed.
 It enables easy migration from PubSub-full deployments to PubSub-less variants.